rockettheme/docs/Docs/joomla/templates/hexeris/demo_module_2.md

 ---
-title: Hexeris: Recreating the Demo - FP RokSprocket - Showcase
+title: Hexeris: Recreating the Demo - FP RokSprocket - Headlines
 description: Your Guide to Recreating Elements of the Hexeris Theme for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris

 ---

-FP RokSprocket - Showcase
+FP RokSprocket - Headlines
 -----

 ![][demo]

-The RokSprocket Showcase module used near the top of the front page is a great way to feature some of your site's more notable articles or areas of interest.
+The RokSprocket Headlines module used near the top of the front page is a great way to feature some of your site's more notable articles or areas of interest.

 ### Details
 ![][demo2]